Charles B. Gatewood: Ghost Dance War

 In December 1890, Gatewood was reassigned to the Sixth Cavalry, H Troop.
 His regiment was ordered to South Dakota's Pine Ridge Agency in an operation against hostile Sioux Indians, but was not engaged in the final campaign that culminated in the tragedy at Wounded Knee that December.
 In January 1891 Gatewood developed rheumatism in both shoulders, again due to the cold weather.
 His condition progressed to the point where he was unable to move his arms, and had medical orders to leave in February 1891 for Hot Springs, South Dakota.

 Johnson County War

-By September 1891 Gatewood had recovered and he rejoined the Sixth Cavalry, then stationed at Fort McKinney, Wyoming.
-Wyoming was undergoing a range war between ranchers and farmers that would be known as the Johnson County War and the Sixth Cavalry was dispatched at the request of Acting Governor Amos W. Barber.
-On May 18, 1892, cowboys from the Red Sash Ranch set fire to the Post exchange and planted a bomb in the form of gunpowder in a barracks stove.
-Gatewood was responding to the fire and was injured by a bomb blast in a barracks; his left arm was shattered, rendering him too disabled to serve in the Cavalry.
+By September 1891 Gatewood had recovered and he rejoined the 6th U.S. Cavalry Regiment, then stationed at Fort McKinney, Wyoming Territory (future 44th state of Wyoming, by July 1890).
+Wyoming was undergoing a range war between ranchers and farmers that would be known as the Johnson County War (1889-1893) and the 6th Cavalry was dispatched at the request of Acting Governor Amos W. Barber.
+On May 18, 1892, cowboys from the Red Sash Ranch set fire to the fort's Post exchange and planted a bomb in the form of gunpowder in a barracks stove.
+Gatewood was responding to the fire and was injured by a bomb blast in a barracks; his left arm was shattered, rendering him too disabled to continuing to serve in the cavalry.

-Soon after, The Ninth Cavalry of "Buffalo Soldiers" was ordered to Fort McKinney to replace the Sixth Cavalry.
+Soon after, The 9th U.S. Cavalry Regiment of famous Black / African American "Buffalo Soldiers" was ordered to Fort McKinney to replace the 6th Cavalry.